skuttleman/collaj/README.md

 ## Dispatch Middleware

-There is an `apply-middleware` function in the core namespace that takes one or more dispatch middleware and creates an enhancer to be used when creating your store.
-A dispatch middleware is a function that accepts the `get-state` and returns a function that accepts the next middleware in the dispatch middleware chain, and returns a new dispatching function.
+There is an `apply-middleware` function in the core namespace that takes one or more dispatch middleware functions and creates an enhancer to be used when creating your store.
+A dispatch middleware is a function that accepts the `get-state` function and returns a function that accepts the next middleware in the dispatch middleware chain, and returns a new dispatching function.

 ```clojure
 (defn do-nothing-dispatch-middleware [get-state]